jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 ___

 ## Executive Summary:
 I analysed supply chain service level data and found that On-Time and In-Full service levels were consistently less than targets with at least 23% difference over a period of six months.
 "Delivered" quantity fall short of "Orders" by 400,000.
-Three customers out of the top 5 having over one million order quantity were conspicuously underserved with On_Time delivery as down to 28%.
+Three customers out of the top 5 having over one million order quantity representing ___% of total order quantity were conspicuously underserved with On_Time delivery as down to 28%.
 Other customers had less than 800,000 order quantity.

 Base on these findings, I recommend targeted product manufacturing schedules and real-time inventory tracking to boost operational efficiency.